Increase Credit Limit

 Why increase your credit limit

 Before we look at how or when to increase your credit limit, we need to come up with a reason why, or why not to.
+If you don’t know some good reasons for why you should do this, you are unlikely to follow through with it.
 Here are some good reasons to request a credit limit increase:

 - It can help your credit score – This is the biggest reason that you should look at increasing your credit limit.
 30 percent of your credit score can be dependent on your credit utilization, or what percentage of your credit that you are using.